First Clinical Year

-Each first year fellow gains community rheumatology experience either through participating in a community outreach clinic off-site one day each month with a rheumatology faculty member, or through participating in the Division's off-site rheumatology clinic one day each month with a faculty member.
+Each fellow gains community rheumatology experience either through participating in a community outreach clinic off-site one day each month for a year with a rheumatology faculty member, or through participating in the Division's off-site rheumatology clinic one day each month with a faculty member.
 These experiences afford an opportunity to provide care in either a rural community or in a community-based rheumatology practice with one-on-one teaching.
-Fellows have the opportunity to participate in the pediatric rheumatology clinic during elective time.
+Fellows also participate in the pediatric rheumatology clinic during elective time.

-Each first year fellow has approximately 3 months during the first year available to get started on a research project, spend time in the Clinical Immunology Laboratory, write a case report or review, and participate in elective clinical experiences.
+Each first year fellow has approximately 3 months during the first year of "ambulatory / academic" time.
+During this rotation, fellows gain expertise in longitudinal lupus care by working in the Duke Lupus clinic one half day per week.
+In addition, fellows are given time to meet with mentors, work on academic projects, spend time in the pediatric rheumatology clinics and Clinical Immunology Laboratory, write a case report or review, and participate in elective clinical experiences.

-First year fellows can arrange elective experiences during elective/research months.
-Second year clinical fellows rotate through the Duke Lupus Clinic and the Duke Autoimmunity in Pregnancy Clinic (one half day per week for four months each).
-Fellows also have the opportunity to spend time in other Duke Rheumatology subspecialty clinics such as inflammatory eye disease, scleroderma, myositis, gout, and MSKUS.
+First year fellows can enhance their training experiences during elective/research months.
+Fellows can participate in other Duke Rheumatology subspecialty clinics such as inflammatory eye disease, scleroderma, myositis, gout, and the Duke Rheumatology MSKUS Clinic.
 Elective clinics outside of Rheumatology may include: interstitial lung disease, osteoporosis/metabolic bone disease, musculoskeletal radiology, sports medicine, hand surgery, dermatology, neurology and others depending on fellows' personal interests.

 Didactics and Quality Improvement

 Didactic conferences are designed by upper level fellows in consultation with a supervising faculty member.
 Conferences depend on fellow involvement and preparation prior to meetings.
-Fellows discuss the relevant scientific literature on consult rounds and in clinic, lead journal clubs, and deliver oral presentations at weekly conferences.
+Fellows discuss the relevant scientific literature on consult rounds and in clinic, lead journal clubs, and lead weekly case conference presentations.
 Didactic time includes education in quality improvement science.
 Every year all fellows work together to lead the Division in a single quality improvement project mentored by faculty members.
+For the past several years, Duke fellows’ quality improvement projects have been presented as oral abstracts and posters at the ACR Annual Scientific meetings and in manuscript format.
+Additionally, topics such as leadership, time management, career development, and wellness are included in the core curriculum series.